-Home inspectors that charge less, know less, does less and therefore inspect less.
+Home inspectors that charge less, no less, do less and therefore inspect less.
 They typically do not carry the technology and tools that are necessary to complete a thorough inspection.
-Additionally, they usually do not carry the proper industry related insurances.
+Additionally, they usually do not carry the proper industry related to insurances.

 (3) Education & Training:

 Being a contractor is very different from being a Professional Home Inspector.
 Home inspectors are responsible for evaluating all of the systems and components of the home — not just one aspect such as the brick or the framing.
 To be able to provide a competent evaluation of all of these elements takes formal education and training.

 Comprehensive, continuing education and training is a must!

 A B Home Inspections’ Inspectors are required to pass National Inspection Test, be certified by the State of Alabama, and have continuing education hours during the year to stay current with the ever-changing industry.

 While certifications are certainly important, it’s the combination of Experience, Education and Training that make the difference in the competency of your next home inspector company.
 Certifications let the world know that the inspector can pass a test, not that he can inspect a home properly.
 We all know people who are certified for one thing or another that we wouldn’t hire under any circumstances.